 1. English Ivy

 This charming evergreen vine grows happily in low or indirect light conditions.
 The leaves are poisonous, so keep them away from pets and kids.
-Fortunately, English Ivy enjoys containers and hanging baskets, and brightens up shelves and dark corners beautifully.
+Fortunately, English Ivy enjoys containers and hanging baskets.
+They also brighten up shelves and dark corners beautifully.
 Studies have shown that English Ivy is effective at removing benzene, carbon monoxide, formaldehyde, trichloroethylene, as well as other allergens such as mold and airborne fecal matter.
 Hang one near your pet’s letterbox, or in the bathroom.

 2. Peace Lily

-The beautiful broad green leaves and cupped white blooms of the peace lily is a favorite in the NASA study for removing the three most common pollutants: formaldehyde, benzene, and trichloroethylene.
+The beautiful broad green leaves and cupped white blooms of the peace lily are a favorite in the NASA study for removing the three most common pollutants: formaldehyde, benzene, and trichloroethylene.
 Peace lilies will thrive and flower in bright light.
-They can handle lowlight conditions, though they may not produce blooms.
+They can handle low light conditions, though they may not produce blooms.
 Keep the foliage and flowers clear of dust to maximize their detoxifying power.
 The plant is poisonous as well, so keep it out of reach of kids and pets.